-If the receiving PE receives the MAC/IP Advertisement route with MPLS label2 field but the receiving PE only supports asymmetric IRB mode, then the receiving PE MUST ignore MPLS label2 field and install the MAC address in the corresponding MAC-VRF and <IP, MAC> association in the ARP table for that tenant (identified by either MAC-VRF or IP-VRF route target).
+If the receiving PE receives the MAC/IP Advertisement route with MPLS label2 field but the receiving PE only supports asymmetric IRB mode, then the receiving PE MUST ignore MPLS label2 field and install the MAC address in the corresponding MAC-VRF and (IP, MAC) association in the ARP table for that tenant (with IRB interface identified by the MAC-VRF).

 If the receiving PE receives the MAC/IP Advertisement route with MPLS label2 field and it can support symmetric IRB mode, then it should use the MAC-VRF route target to identify its corresponding MAC-VRF table and import the MAC address.
-It should use the IP-VRF route target to identify the corresponding IP-VRF table and import the IP address.
-It MUST NOT import <IP, MAC> association into its ARP table.
+It should use the IP-VRF route target to identify the corresponding IP-VRF table and import the IP address, as specified in symmetric IRB handling.
+It MUST NOT import (IP, MAC) association into its ARP table.

-3.3.3 Data Plane - Ingress PE
+6.3.
+Data Plane - Ingress PE

-When an Ethernet frame is received by an ingress PE (e.g., PE1 in figure 4 above), the PE uses the AC ID (e.g., VLAN ID) to identify the associated MAC-VRF/BT and it performs a lookup on the destination
+When an Ethernet frame is received by an ingress PE (e.g., PE1 in figure 4 above), the PE uses the AC ID (e.g., VLAN ID) to identify the associated MAC-VRF/BT and it performs a lookup on the destination MAC address.

-MAC address.
 If the MAC address corresponds to its IRB Interface MAC address, the ingress PE deduces that the packet must be inter-subnet routed.
 Hence, the ingress PE performs an IP lookup in the associated IP-VRF table.
 The lookup identifies a local adjacency to the IRB interface associated with the egress subnet's MAC-VRF/BT.